gilbertdyer2/UnityDrawingRecognition/README.md

 *Note: The variable 'n' referred to in each of the following overviews is the 'precision' value set in the DrawingRecognition script, set to 3 by default.*
 ##
 ### The GridMap:
+This results in a grid that represents the distribution of points of the drawing.

+**Strategy:**
 1. Obtain the points of the drawing
 2. Find the bounding values of the drawing and take the left and bottom bounds as the new origin for each axis
 3. Divide the vertical axis into n slices of equal area